sudotrix/onprem-setup/istio/README.md

 - **Then you can deploy your aplication to the labeled namespace, note: you will need to deploy gateway and virtual-service to the same namespace in case your aplication to be accesible externally (find test-example-gtway-vrtsvc-httpbin folder in this repo)**

-- **Deploy the test aplication** kubectl create ns test kubectl label namespace oms istio-injection=enabled kubectl apply -f samples/httpbin/httpbin.yml -n test kubectl apply -f istio-1.4.0/test/gateway-virtual-svc.yml -n test curl -I  http://$INGRESS_HOST:$INGRESS_PORT/headers
+- **Deploy the test aplication**\n
+kubectl create ns test
+kubectl label namespace oms istio-injection=enabled kubectl apply -f samples/httpbin/httpbin.yaml -n test kubectl apply -f istio-1.4.0/test/gateway-virtual-svc.yml -n test curl -I  http://$INGRESS_HOST:$INGRESS_PORT/headers
 - **Set the ingress ports:**